-We have future special dates locked in to Teemill at the ready, so you’ll get an alert and a little help preparing for these.
-Once you’re aware an event is coming up, it’s important to think about how you’re going to approach the marketing: What the buyer’s motivation might be, who the buyer is and how to frame your pitch.
+We have future special dates locked in to Teemill at the ready – you’ll get an alert and a little help preparing for these.
+Once you’re aware an event is coming up, it’s important to think about how you’re going to approach the marketing: What might the buyer’s motivation be, who is the buyer and how to frame your pitch.

 Forget the product, focus on the buyer.

 The temptation is to do a lot of work for these events and with Teemill’s powerful product creator tool, it would be easy to design an event-specific product like a Valentines day t-shirt.
 In reality, it’s best to forget the product for a minute and focus on the buyer.

 Special occasions are all about gifts.
 Think about who is buying the gift, and for who.

 You don’t need a gift with love hearts on it for Valentine’s day – Instead, choose any product and associate love, gifts and giving in your marketing.

 No need to do loads of work on your product range: In fact, you don’t need any new products.
 The art of marketing for special occasions is in framing the product as a gift suitable for the occasion.